Kandepet/HackerNews/README.md

 ## License

 Hackernews is released under the MIT License.
-See [LICENSE][1] file for details.
+See [LICENSE](LICENSE) file for details.